4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 Credit: Shareholder Loan

-Shareholder loan receivable i.e. the shareholder owing the company money is a more common situation and usually occurs when the shareholder withdraws funds from the company which they might later either take as a dividend or repay to the company.
+Shareholder loan receivable i.e. the shareholder owing the company money is a fairly common situation and usually occurs when the shareholder withdraws funds from the company which they might later either take as a dividend or repay to the corporation.

 • Use the shareholder loan account created per instructions above.
-Even though this is technically a liability account it is better to have one shareholder loan account where all transactions can be offset against each other.
-If there is a shareholder loan receivable by the corporation from the shareholder, there will be negative liability.
+Even though a shareholder loan receivable is an asset, it is better to have one shareholder loan account where all transactions can be offset against each other unless the shareholder only borrows money from the corporation.
+In this case you would set up the shareholder loan as a current asset rather than a current liability.
+Note that if the net shareholder loan is a receivable to the corporation and you have set it up as a liability account, there will be negative liability.
+This would then be included in your receivables on the financial statements.

 • Shareholder loan accounts only apply to corporations.
 Sole proprietorships would have an owner’s equity account which would be set up as an equity account rather than a liability.
 In this case dividends are not applicable.